Washout To End The Week, Arctic Blast This Weekend

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) – A brief break from the wet weather to start the week has been welcomed over the last couple of days but just as we are getting settled into the dry pattern, a new system will look to work across the region start as early as tonight in places, before overtaking all of the area on Friday afternoon with heavy rain likely at times on Friday evening and into the early hours of Friday night.
+PHILADELPHIA (CBS) – A brief break from the wet weather to start the week has been welcomed over the last couple of days but just as we are getting settled into the dry pattern, a new system will look to work across the region starting Friday afternoon with heavy rain likely at times on Friday evening and into the early hours of Friday night.

 There is some good news though and that is that the wet weather will end in time for a vast bulk of the weekend, but the drier weather Saturday and Sunday is likely to be accompanied by a blast of arctic chill both afternoons.